The Incomparable Diamond

 But before all that, the stone had to be cut, a job that was overseen by Mr Samuels.
 The rough stone was extremely irregular, thicker at one end, narrower at the other, pitted and sunken on one side, ridged on the other.
 One piece of good news at least, was that, after polishing a window on the stone to look deep within, it could be seen that it was largely free from inclusions.

 It took four years of study and practice working on the smaller fragments that were chipped off the main stone to finally complete the project.
 The owners had at first hoped to surpass the size of the largest cut diamond in the world at that time, the Cullinan I which weighed 530.20 carats, although as work progressed it became clear that this would not be possible.
 But as more excess was removed from the exterior of the rough, it also became clear that the internal parts of the stone were in fact of a superior medium yellow as opposed to a darker brown.
 The final finished stone was eventually graded as “Shield-Shaped Step Cut, Internally Flawless clarity and Fancy Brownish-Yellow in colour”.
 It's final weight was 407.48 carats, the third largest cut diamond in the world.
 The stone appeared shortly afterwards at auction with Christie's in London where it was called the 'Golden Giant'.
 Bidding failed to reach the $20 million reserve and the diamond remained unsold, although history was made with the largest ever bid at that time for a single stone being placed at $12 million.
-In 2002 the diamond appeared on eBay with an opening bid of $15 million, but again it went unsold.
+In 2000 the diamond appeared on eBay with an opening bid of $25 million, but again it went unsold.
 It set another record for being the largest ever diamond to be offered on eBay, or indeed any other internet auction site.
-Louis Glick is said to still own the stone.

 If you have any diamonds that you would like to have valued then please contact Simon Rufus at Grand Auctions in Folkestone, Kent for a free auction valuation.